 One of the greatest investors of all time, Warren Buffett, has proven that Value Investing does work.
 He took the stock of Berkshire Hathaway from $12 a share in 1967 to $70,900 in 2002, thus beating the S&P 500’s performance by about 13.02% on average annually!

 Other interesting Value Investing articles can be found by clicking here

-	My track record can be found by clicking on the link below:
+My track record has moved but can be found by clicking on the link below:

-	I do not have a fixed source of investments.
-I try to remain as open as possible to new ideas.
+We do not have a fixed source of investments.
+We try to remain as open as possible to new ideas.

 In the past my ideas have come from:

-	I however know my limits and do not invest in companies we do not understand.
+We however know our limits and do not invest in companies we do not understand.

-	Once I have identified an interesting company we conduct a financial analysis which consists of the following:
+Once we have identified an interesting company we conduct a financial analysis which consists of the following:

-	Once I am satisfied with all of the above do I invest
+Only once we are satisfied with all of the above do we invest